Unipart: History

+Early activities

-Unipart was formed in 1974 as the parts and service division of British Leyland (BL), under the management of John Egan, who ran it as an independent subsidiary of BL.
-The use of the Unipart brand to market service parts for British Leyland vehicles was similar in concept to Ford's Motorcraft brand.
-The following year British Leyland was effectively nationalised, while Egan left in 1976 to join Massey Ferguson.
+Unipart was formed in 1974 as the aftermarket parts division of British Leyland (BL), under the management of John Egan, who ran it as an independent subsidiary of BL.
+The use of the Unipart brand to market service parts for BL vehicles was similar in concept to Ford's Motorcraft brand.
+The following year, BL was effectively nationalised, while Egan left in 1976 to join Massey Ferguson.

 Egan was replaced by 29-year-old John Neill, who continued Egan's policy of providing the same logistical services to BL's competitors as well as to its parent.
-In 1987, shortly after British Leyland had been re-privatised as the Rover Group, Neill led a management buyout of Unipart, in part financed by a wider employee buy-in.
-Unipart is now 70% owned by its workforce and pension fund, the other 30% is held by sympathetic institutions.
-After the buyout, Unipart's main business stream was in distribution and logistics, including the marketing and distribution of automotive products, but included two manufacturing sites.
-In 1988, the company secured a contract to produce parts for Honda's factory at Swindon.
+In 1987, shortly after BL had been re-privatised as the Rover Group, Neill led a management buyout of Unipart, in part financed by a wider employee buy-in.
+External backing for this buyout came from several companies, including Electra, 3i and Standard Life; by 2007, the value of their investment in Unipart had reportedly multiplied 80-fold.
+By 2005, Unipart was 70% owned by its workforce and pension fund, the other 30% is held by sympathetic institutions; shares in the company were not purchasable by the general public.

-In 1997, Unipart backed a management-led buyout team at National Railway Supplies, a servicer and distributor of signalling and telecom equipment for the rail industry and acquired a minority shareholding in the newly privatised company.
-The company purchased 100 percent of the firm in 2001, along with its York, Brighton and Crewe locations.
+Following the buyout, Unipart's main business focus was on distribution and logistics, including the marketing and distribution of automotive products; it also held two manufacturing sites.
+During 1988, the company secured a contract to produce parts for Honda's factory in Swindon.
+That same year, Unipart launched its Mark in Action programme, under which employees are periodically selected for a certificate of merit for which they are nominated for by their peers; these scheme is aimed at encouraging all members of staff to make improvements.

+During 1994, Unipart exited the factoring sector via the sale of its Edmunds Walker chain to Finelist.

-Unipart purchased the Partco network, a distributor of parts into the automotive aftermarket in 1999.
-Partco was renamed Unipart Automotive.
+During May 1999, Unipart purchased the Partco network, a distributor of parts in the automotive aftermarket sector, after which Partco was eventually rebranded as Unipart Automotive.
+The Partco acquisition created the largest automotive parts distribution business in the UK, employing in excess of 10,000 people.
+In spite of this acquisition and the company's background, Unipart gradually transitioned towards earning revenue in other sectors; by the late 2000s, the automotive parts sector only contributed half of its overall turnover.

+In 2000, Unipart suspended dividends to shareholders on account of a significant financial shortfall in its pension fund.
+Measures to rectify this, which continued for the rest of the decade, including the closure of the pension fund to new employees and a lengthy period without any dividends.
+Part of the company's poor financial performance at this time was due to the Partco acquisition and resulting litigation actions.
-In 2006, the company announced a 10-year deal with Vodafone, to operate it cell phone handset repair business.

-In 2009, Unipart was chosen by Sky to operate its set-top box repair business, including logistics, recycling services, and fleet management.
+During early 2006, the company announced a 10-year deal with Vodafone to operate its mobile phone handset repair business.
+By 2007, Unipart was handling logistics for several major British retailers, including Homebase, Boots, and Halfords.
+In 2009, the firm was chosen by Sky to operate its set-top box repair business, including logistics, recycling services, and fleet management.